 Ethereum states to work without any probability of downtime, fraudulence, censorship.

-Ethereum is how the Internet was supposed to work.
-As long as you have enough funds to pay for your code to be run by the network, your contacts will always be up and running.
+One can join the network as a miner and earn rewards from the network.
+As long as one has sufficient funds to pay for the code to be run by the network; the contacts will always be up and will keep running.

-Generalization: protocol features and opcodes in Ethereum should embody maximally low-level concepts, so that they can be combined in arbitrary ways including ways that may not seem useful today but which may become useful later, and so that a bundle of low-level concepts can be made more efficient by stripping out some of its functionality when it is not necessary.
-An example of this principle being followed is our choice of a LOG opcode as a way of feeding information to (particularly light client) dapps, as opposed to simply logging all transactions and messages as was internally suggested earlier - the concept of "message" is really the agglomeration of multiple concepts, including "function call" and "event interesting to outside watchers", and it is worth separating the two.
+Generalization: Protocol features and opcodes in Ethereum should embody low-level concepts so that they can be merged in random ways also including those ways that may not seem useful today but could be useful later.
+So that the bundle of low-level concepts could be made efficiently by stripping out few of its functionality while it is not necessary.
+For instance, a followed principal is our choice of LOG opcode by a way of feeding information to dapps, simply, as opposed to logging all transactions and messages which were internally suggested before, the concept of message is the agglomeration of multiple concepts including ‘function call’ and ‘event interesting to outside watcher’ and is worth separating the two.

-Have No Features: as a corollary to generalization, the dev team often refuses to build in even very common high-level use cases as intrinsic parts of the protocol, with the understanding that if people really want to do it they can always create a sub-protocol inside of a contract.
-An example of this is the lack of a Bitcoin-like "locktime" feature in Ethereum, as such a feature can be simulated via a protocol where users send "signed data packets" and those data packets can be fed into a specialized contract that processes them and performs some corresponding function if the data packet is in some contract-specific sense valid.
+To have no features: As a corollary to generalization, the dev team frequently denies to build in high-level use cases as intrinsic parts of the protocol, comprehending that if people want to do then they can always create a sub-protocol inside of a contract.
+For instance, the lack of a Bitcoin-like ‘lock time’ feature in Ethereum, such a feature can be simulated through a protocol wherein users send ‘signed data packets’ and these data packets which can be fed into a specialized contract which processes them and performs some corresponding function if the data packet is in contract-specific sense valid.

 To embed real-time Ethereum widget into your website copy the following Widget code.